ABOUT ISA

 II.
 Services provided to Research Committees, Working Groups and Thematic Groups

-The ISA secretariat provides a range of services to RCs, WGs and TGs which include
+The ISA Secretariat provides a range of services to RCs, WGs and TGs which include

-1. Grant
+1. Grants

 The grants will be allocated to the Research Committees to support activities, such as conferences, workshops and the production and distribution of their newsletter (printed and/or electronic).